Rednal Airfield

 This airfield poses considerable challenges, obstacles and objective dangers to fixed wing pilots - please stay away.

-People live, walk, ride, reside and work on, around and near Rednal Airfield, so it is not considerate to use its airspace for aerobatics, dives, loops, repetitive circular manoeuvres and low flying.
-If you insist on doing so you may also prang a pylon or clip a National Grid cable which could disrupt the nation's electric supply, scratch your plane, as well as spoiling your day.
-May we suggest a flight-sim.
+People live, walk, ride, reside and work on, around and near Rednal Airfield, so it is not considerate to use its airspace for aerobatics, dives, loops, stalls, repetitive circular manoeuvres and low flying.
+If you insist on doing so you may also prang a pylon or clip a National Grid cable.
+Those of you who think you are in a 'Battle of Britain' or 'Apocalypse Now' remake, flying around for no apparent reason other than making noise and burning fuel while getting yourselves all moist about bravery, airmanship, Roger, foxtrot, Freda knots, combat, duty, etc. don't come crying when you bump into a RC UAV.